-There are many specific instances where these parameters are required as quality control indicators and therefore are required to be measures.
-In the bakery industry, for example, loaf volume is the principal component of, and is of paramount importance to, bread quality evaluation.
-This is a vital aspect of the consumer’s perception of value, because in bread and other leavened goods, higher volume – for the same weight – is invariably associated with more aerated crumb and superior texture.
+There are many specific instances where these parameters are required as quality control indicators and therefore are required to be measured.
+In the bakery industry, for example, loaf volume is the principal component of and is of paramount importance too, bread quality evaluation.
+This is a vital aspect of the consumer’s perception of value because in bread and other leavened goods, higher volume – for the same weight – is invariably associated with more aerated crumb and superior texture.

 A very strong flour may also produce a loaf of small volume, which would indicate the need for a longer fermentation period during which the gluten would become ripened and so more extensible.
 This volume information can then be used to modify the dough mix used in bread production, in order to produce bread of the appropriate quality.
 This procedure is important, not only for the inherent qualities of the bread, but to ensure that the selected dough-piece weight produces a loaf of the correct size for the standard tins used in the baking process.